squoddam/OneStrike/README.md

 # OneStrike

 ## Main
 One Strike is a game with it's own special mechanics.
 There can be only two players on one arena.
 Each player has only one type of gun - energy ball.
 Player is charging this ball, increasing its size, and releases it in any direction.
-Ball bounces, decreases over time and once it reached it's minimal state, it immidiately returns to player.
-This ball kill any player, it touches.
+Ball bounces, decreases over time and once it reached it's minimal state, it immediately returns to player.
+This ball kills any player, it touches.
 In any state and **ANY** player.

 ## Plan
-- Development enviroment
+- Development environment
  - NPM
  - Elm
  - Express